 Meet our Kiwi

-Meet our Monitored Kiwi Fred and Graham
+Meet our Monitored Kiwi – Fred, Graham and Terry

 Transmitters are small radio tags attached to a leg that send signals telling us what these kiwis are doing.
 They work on movement – the more active the bird, the more likely it is off the nest.
+Transmitters allow us to monitor how kiwi cope with events such as habitat and nest disturbance by mammalian predators and climate events or changes (rain and drought).

 We can determine what our local kiwi are doing through the year – what time they leave their burrows at night and how long birds are out feeding.
 Some birds feed for over 13 hours a day in drought conditions, meaning they are out in daylight and more at risk from dogs, traffic and people.

-Fred and Graham have their transmitters changed and are health checked annually.
+Our Kiwi are health checked annually.
 It is a great time to see a kiwi up close and learn more about how amazing they are.

 When nesting begins, the signal allows us to identify the site to set trail cameras to watch the nest from a safe distance providing vital information.
 Cameras show newly hatched chicks venturing out into the wide world.
 They also have picked up stoats and pigs hassling the kiwi, sometimes resulting in nest desertion.